List of The Bear characters: Sydney Adamu

+Syd's family

+Emmanuel Adamu (Robert Townsend), a widower who raised only-child Sydney by himself, is introduced in the season 2 episode "Pasta" and is a recurring character, appearing in four episodes of season 2, two episodes of season 3, five episodes of season 4, and the season 5 series finale.

+Sydney's cousin Chantel (Danielle Deadwyler), and Chantel's daughter T.J.
+(Arion King), are introduced in the Sydney-centric season 4 episode "Worms."

 Extended family: Cousins

-In the absence of other context clues, Richie is the cousin of The Bear, as Carmy and Richie spent the better part of season one calling each other cousin at top volume, which became a central part of popular awareness of the show, and yelling "cousin!" remains a common reaction to seeing Ebon Moss-Bachrach on screen or in person.
-He would not mind if people stopped yelling it at him on the street.

 Richie Jerimovich & Evie

-Richard Lawrence Jerimovich is a de facto Berzatto sibling but not biological kin.
+Richard Lawrence Jerimovich (Ebon Moss-Bachrach) is a de facto Berzatto sibling but not biological kin.
 He was Mikey's best friend, and told Chef Terry, "My best friend's ma was like my ma."
 He ran the Original Beef with Mikey and works front of house at the Bear.
 He has a competitive, often-hostile relationship with Carmy, but when prompted, he told a friend of a friend, "I am indeed his cousin...I love him very much...but please don't tell him."
-Richie "cosplays Italian," and beautifully, too, but he is probably of Polish-American (or Ukrainian) heritage.
-Richie has a daughter named Evie (Annabelle Toomey) with his ex-wife, Tiff.
-Richie is played by Ebon Moss-Bachrach.
+Richie "cosplays Italian" but he is probably of Polish-American (or possibly Ukrainian) heritage.
+Nonetheless, Richie "embodies some essential tropes of old-fashioned Italian American masculinity, such as loudness, a hot temper, and impulsivity—as well as his use of vernacular Italian words and hand gestures."

+Richie has a daughter named Eva Jerimovich (Annabelle Toomey) with his ex-wife, Tiff.
+Mikey was the one who suggested the name Eva.
+As early as episode two, Richie "reveals his empathy and thoughtfulness, attentively listening to Eva's concerns, openly expressing his love for her, and asking to be updated soon about her settling in the new environment."